Hyundai Staria vs Kia Carnival

 Feature Showdown

-The Hyundai Staria features a 8-inch touchscreen, while the Kia Carnival gets a 8-inch display.
+The Hyundai Staria features a 8-inch touchscreen paired with a 4.2-inch digital dash, while the Kia Carnival gets a 12.3-inch display and 4-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Hyundai Staria stands out with Apple CarPlay that you will not find on the Kia Carnival.
 The Kia Carnival counters with wireless Apple CarPlay/Android Auto, wireless charging and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.